 Wisconsin Supreme Court justices pick sides in race

-A majority of the current members of the Wisconsin Supreme Court have picked a favorite candidate in the February primary.
+A majority of the current members of the Wisconsin Supreme Court have picked a favorite candidate in the race that will decide the ideological balance of the court with several major decisions looming

 MADISON, Wis.
 (AP) — A majority of the current members of the Wisconsin Supreme Court have picked a favorite candidate in the race that will decide the ideological balance of the court with several major decisions looming.